ganeshkumar89/CGflow/README.md

 4. MUSCL, Flux limited approach<br/>
 5. Minmod, Osher, Superbee limiters<br/>

-This is a recently started activity the exe will be updated with new schemes once in few days.
+This is a recently started activity the exe will be updated with new schemes once in few days.<br/>

+GUI Features:<br/>
+>> Mesh can be created and viewed inside the same GUI<br/>
+>> Click the default button to run a sample case<br/>
+>> Can save your solver settings to a text file and reload again later<br/>
+>> Post processing can be done in same GUI